Basis-Theory/docs/source/includes/api-reference/_proxy.md

 **Configuration**

 Proxy requests require a `BT-PROXY-URL` request header to be set.
 The value of the `BT-PROXY-URL` header defines the base URL to which the request will be proxied.
-The `BT-PROXY-URL` request header must use HTTPS with DNS as the host.
+The `BT-PROXY-URL` request header must use HTTPS with DNS as the host (explicit IP addresses are not allowed).
 Destinations must use HTTPS >= TLSv1.2 over port 443.

 The `BT-PROXY-URL` request header will serve as the base URL for the proxied request.
 Any path and/or query parameters under `/proxy/**` will be appended to the base URL before forwarding the request.